paul-duvall/100-days-of-code/log-r3.md

 * Listened to Syntax podcast about [CSS Layout](https://syntax.fm/show/104/css-layout), reviewing the basics including position, viewport units, responsive design. **Investigate**: viewport units vmin and vmax.
 * Learnt how to use SkyFonts to install Google Fonts on to desktop; installed fonts for portfolio project
 * Read about web font sizing guidelines [here](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html) on the Learn UI Design Blog.
 * Started the Advanced CSS and Sass course on Udemy, beginning the first project, a website called Natours.
+Worked on creating the header section, which involved creating a background with an image, a gradient overlay and a 'wedge' effect with an angled side.
+Centring the title achieved using absolute positioning, defining top and left properties using percentages and then using transform: translate(-50%, -50%).

 #### Project:
 * Finished some minor details of portfolio front page design, tweaking colours.